autodesk-platform-services/aps-tutorials-website/docs/tutorials/simple-viewer/nodejs/data-management.md

 npm start
 ```

-If the bucket name is _not_ provided, the code in `services/forge.js` will generate one by appending `-basic-app`.
+If the bucket name is _not_ provided, the code in `services/forge.js` will generate one by appending `-basic-app`
+to your Forge client ID.

 > Note that the Data Management service requires bucket names to be **globally unique**,
 > and attempts to create a bucket with an already used name will fail with `409 Conflict`.